 New for 2016/17

-Méribel s impressive terrain parks will be further developed this season.
-The big DC Area 43 park next to the Plattières gondola has lots of brand new features.
+Meribel's fantastic terrain parks will be further developed this season.
+The big DC Area 43 park next to the Plattieres gondola has lots of brand new features.
 Elements Park is new a fun area accessible to all levels.
-A tricky new 3km toboggan run will be opened in the woods below Tougnète.
+A tricky new 3km toboggan run will be opened in the woods below Tougnete.
 A breakfast-up-the-hill First Track deal will be offered to a small number of people one day a week.

-- The biggest lift network in the world
+- The largest lift system in the world

 - Lovely chalet-style architecture